 When is my application due?

-Applications are due September 1 of a student's third year.
-Please submit a letter of intent, a curriculum vitae and 2 letters of reference to Dr. Nancy Anderson or by mail to the Karen C. Drayer Wildlife Health Center, University of California, One Shields Avenue, Davis, CA 95616.
-If you have any questions or concerns, please email Dr. Anderson.
+Applications are due September 1 of a student's third year (for placement in an externship in the student's fourth year).
+Please submit a letter of intent, a curriculum vitae and 2 letters of reference to Dr. Michael Ziccardi or by mail to the Karen C. Drayer Wildlife Health Center, University of California, One Shields Avenue, Davis, CA 95616.
+If you have any questions or concerns, please email Dr. Ziccardi.

 - Lynae Shubin